CxRes/express-prep/README.md

 ## Usage

-*Consider using the `express-events-negotiate` package instead for a simplified notifications setup.*
+_Consider using the `express-events-negotiate` package instead for a simplified notifications setup._

-We are going to describe here a non-trivial implementation of Express-PREP that produces notifications with deltas.
+We are going to describe here a non-trivial implementation of **Express PREP** to serve notifications with deltas.

 ### Setup